michealcarac/DeepPi/README.md

 Exec=sudo vncserver-x11-serviced
 StartupNotify=false
 ```
-### To have ethernet as local and wifi to access the rest of the world on your Pi
+### To have ethernet as local and wifi to access the rest of the world on your Pi -Static
 go to /etc/dhcpcd.conf

 Insert: